CenterForOpenScience/SHARE/whitepapers/tasks/Build.md

     * If # found > 1 or < 1 Crash
   * Update Build Date and Build Version
   * Set Build Key to SHA256(Source Weight + State Id + State Last Modified For each State ordered by state Id)

-# Needed to allow serving favicons from the DB